 This section provides guidance on how to bill for COVID-19 vaccine administration, the related procedure and professional service codes, and the reimbursement rates.
-The billing guidance will apply for any CDC recommended dose.
-This guidance is applicable when the COVID-19 vaccine is administered in a clinic, pharmacy, or offsite setting.
-All providers noted below must follow the guidance in Section D, Provider Agreements.
+The billing guidance will a.
+Federally Qualified Health Centers (FQHCs):

 Providers who bill on a UB-04 claim form: